munificent/craftinginterpreters/book/garbage-collection.md

 ^code debug-log-allocate (1 before, 1 after)

-And at the end of an object's lifespan.
+And at the end of an object's lifespan:

 ^code log-free-object (1 before, 1 after)